Quantum synchronization of qubits via dynamical Casimir effect: Theoretical results

 \subsection{Balanced case}

-In our forthcoming numerical analysis in Sec.~\ref{sec:numerical_results}, the boundary oscillation ceases after a predetermined time period $\tau$, as explained in Sec.~{\ref{sec:model}}.
-Prior to presenting the numerical experimental results, we analyze the behavior of the two-atom TCM with and without external driving, namely the behavior in $t \le \tau$ and $t > \tau$, and reveal the condition leading to the synchronization of $\braket{\sigma_\mathrm{z}^{1}}$ and $\braket{\sigma_\mathrm{z}^{2}}$.
+In the subsequent numerical analysis in Sec.~\ref{sec:numerical_results}, the boundary oscillation is turned off after a predetermined period $\tau$, as described in Sec.~{\ref{sec:model}}.
+Prior to presenting the numerical results, we analyze the behaviors of the two-atom TCM with and without DCE driving, namely the behaviors in $t \le \tau$ and $t > \tau$.
+Thereafter, we reveal the conditions that yield the synchronization of $\braket{\sigma_\mathrm{z}^{1}}$ and $\braket{\sigma_\mathrm{z}^{2}}$.